 A: As of April 2020, the entity responsible for processing your Department of State benefits will depend on the location of your visa issuance post.
 If you are an Iraqi applicant and your visa is being processed by the U.S. Embassy in Turkey, or Lebanon, your application for benefits will be processed by the Department-funded Resettlement Support Center (RSC) based in Istanbul, Turkey.
-If you are an Iraqi or Afghan applicant and your visa is being processed by any other U.S. Embassy, your application for resettlement benefits will be processed by the RSC based in Amman, Jordan.
+If you are an Iraqi or Afghan applicant and your visa is being processed by the RSC based in Amman, Jordan